ShadiestGoat/redditImgCache/README.md

 ## Config

 The config is stored in a `config.yaml` file.
 Check `config.example.yaml` for defaults & documentation.
+Some config values store some sort of secrets.
+Those values support env variables - `$ENV_VAR_NAME`.
+These do not have to be the entire value either - eg. `postgresql://$DB_USER:$DB_PASSWORD@$DB_HOST/$DB_NAME`.
+Note that db var detection only works for uppercase letters & underscores, nothing else.
+If a db variable is not present, it will fallback onto the db variable string.

 ## How to use